WickrInc/wickr-crypto-c/readme.md

 This crypto lib is released for public review for educational, academic, and code audit purposes only (*this is not an open source license, more on license [here](LICENSE)).
 We strongly believe in the value of the open source movement and are looking forward to contributing to it with this and other future projects including under the GNU license.

+## Issue Reporting

+Please keep the issue tracker of this repo limited to code level bugs found in the implementation of the protocol as described in the white paper.
+Pull requests are always welcome!

+Any questions regarding the protocol itself (i.e: crypto design ideas, suggestions,  high-level conceptual critique) can be be directed at github@wickr.com.

+For all other security issues, please contact Wickr’s bug bounty program [here](https://wickr.com/about-us/blog/2014/01/15/calling-all-hackers-wickr-s-bug-bounty-begins).

 ## Goals
 Starting with this crypto lib, Wickr is opening its source code to its customers, partners, and the larger community—here is why: